ogs22/cookbook/glossary/d.md

-The US standard paper size D, for technical drawings, is 559 × 864 mm.
+The US standard paper size D, for technical drawings, is 559 $ \times $ 864 mm.